amboltio/emily-cli/demos/base/README.md

 Declare your styling rules in `./styles/content.scss`.
 Consult `./styles/variables/variables.scss` for a set of color variables that you can use.
 Consult `./styles/base/base.scss` for the base styling that is applied to the entire document.

+## Scripting
+Put your code in `./scripts/script.js`.
+The code is interpreted when the page is loaded.